stryker-mutator/stryker-js/docs/configuration.md

 }
 ```

-In this example, `hi` on line 1 would be mutated.
-However, the mutant is only executed _the first time_ the file is loaded, making it a static mutant.
-For this mutant, it is impossible to measure the exact code coverage per test.
-Therefore, it defaults to running all tests.
+In this example, `'👋'` on line 1 would be mutated to an empty string by the StringLiteral mutator.
+However, the mutant is only executed _when the file is loaded_, making it a static mutant.
+It is impossible to measure the exact code coverage per test for the mutant.
+Therefore, Stryker would default to running all tests.

 _Note:_ Enabling `--ignoreStatic` requires `"coverageAnalysis": "perTest"`, because detecting which mutant is static is done during the initial test run and needs per test coverage analysis.

 ### `inPlace` [`boolean`]

 Default: `false`<br />